 Rowland Maertens Poole was born in 1896 in Wolverhampton Staffordshire to John Francis Maertens Poole and Sarah Letitia Cammerer.

 Using www.ancestry.co.uk we can find Rowland in the 1901 census.
-He is living with his family at 5 Dee Cottages Hawarden.
-John FM Poole (36) is a sheet steel roller from Motley Staffordshire.
+He was living with his family at 5 Dee Cottages Hawarden.
+John FM Poole (36) was a sheet steel roller from Motley Staffordshire.
 Sarah Letitia Poole (34) was born in Kings Norton Birmingham.
 The couple were married in 1893 and had four children, Francis H (7), Rowland M (5), Leslie V (2) and Normal S Poole aged 5 months.

 The battalion that Rowland was part of saw service in the battle of the Somme starting in July 1916.
 As he is listed on the Thiepval Memorial it is likely that his body was not found.

-During the research i did find pictures of Rowland during his army service, but have been unable to find the book these photographs came from.
+During the research I did find pictures of Rowland during his army service, but have been unable to find the book these photographs came from.